-Pedestrian Accident Lawyer in Texas
+Pedestrian Accident Lawyer in Dallas, Amarillo, and Abilene, Texas

 When you’re walking legally around roadways or in parking lots, drivers have a duty to avoid hitting you.
-After all, their vehicles weigh thousands of pounds, and even at slow speeds, they can cause you serious injury.
+After all, their vehicles weigh thousands of pounds, and even at slow speeds, they can cause serious injury.

 At the same time, pedestrians have a duty to walk legally and pay attention to their surroundings.
 By crossing the street illegally, not paying attention to their surroundings, or engaging in other reckless behavior, they can cause both themselves and drivers to get seriously injured.

 If you were injured in a pedestrian accident, the attorneys at Hernandez Law Group, P.C. will help you gain compensation for your injuries.
 In addition, if your loved one was one of the many thousands of pedestrians killed by an automobile, we can help you get justice and compensation for their wrongful death as well.
-Whatever losses and suffering you’ve endured, we’ll make sure that you get fully compensated.
+Whatever losses and suffering you’ve endured, we’ll ensure you get fully compensated.

 Number of Pedestrians Killed by Vehicles Each Year